-No festival is complete without music jams and there will be plentiful opportunities for playing music with friends at the Lake Erie Folk Fest.
-Informal jams are welcome in the Shores Landing eating area, as well as in empty classrooms.
-In addition, community jams will offer guidance and structure in several different genres.
+No festival is complete without music jams and there will be plenty of opportunities for playing music with friends at the Lake Erie Folk Fest.
+Informal jams are welcome in the Shores Landing eating area (room 152), as well as in rooms 19, 204, 214, 254 and 255.
+In addition, community jams will offer guidance and structure in various genres.

 Irish Seisún with Mo Chairde

 Mo Chairde (Irish for “My Friends”) is Maureen Conway Reich and Mary Ann Beach from the Cleveland and Akron area.
 These long time friends are traditional Irish musicians who play a variety of instruments including flute, whistles, fiddle, tenor banjo and mandolin.
 When not playing with the Celtic Folk band Ballinloch, they bring talented friends together for performances of traditional Irish music.
-Mary Ann leads the area’s longest existing seisiun at the Hibernian Club in Akron.
+Mary Ann leads the area’s longest existing seisiun now being held at the UUC Church of Akron in Fairlawn.
 She takes great joy in teaching the tunes, and sharing with musicians who want to explore their Irish roots.
 Join Maureen and Mary Ann as they lead a traditional seisiun.
 Bring your instrument and play along, offer your favorite set of tunes, or sit back and enjoy listening to a great mix of Irish tunes including some rollicking reels and lively jigs!
 Want to practice up before the session?
 Click here for a list of tunes that might be played.